ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 Tags: feeds, pages, posts, related, rss, yarpp, ads, multisite, multilingual, thumbnails, related posts, related content Requires at least: 3.3
 Tested up to: 4.7
-Stable tag: 4.3.3
+Stable tag: 4.3.6
 License: GPLv2 or later

 Display a list of related posts on your site based on a powerful unique algorithm.
-Earn money by including sponsored content!

 == Description ==